DeanLemans/deanlemans.github.io/content/00-raw/dump/trajectory.md

 	- Use 30/30/30 rule (savings/wants/essentials).
 	- Always switch from 1-man company to BV to limit personal liability.
 - If it happens (depends on severity):
-	- Seek alternative work (employment, freelancing, gigwork—even if reputation is ruined, can go anonymous).
+	- Seek alternative work (employment, freelancing, gigwork, even if reputation is ruined, can go anonymous).
 	- If reputation is trashed, reach out to connections (former clients, colleagues, friends in industry) to help rebuild.

 ### Fallback: Legacy/death